 1 GB of RAM (minimum)

-If you haven't downloaded the SDK, please do so at: http://www.anscamobile.com/corona/.
+If you haven't downloaded the SDK, please do so from http://www.coronalabs.com/downloads/coronasdk.
 You will have to register as a user before you can access the SDK.

 The file extension for any Mac program should end in

-Once it is loaded, you should see the mounted disk image folder as shown in the following screenshot:
+CoronaSDK-XXXX.XXXX.dmg.
+Once it is loaded, you should see the mounted disk image folder, as shown in the following screenshot:

 Next, drag the